-However, when you’re deciding how to invest, it’s important to remember that the value of the fund's assets will go down as well as up.
+When you’re deciding how to invest, it's important to remember that the value and income from a fund’s assets will go down as well as up.
 This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.

 When you invest in bonds, you'll receive an income in the form of regular interest payments (these payments are known as the 'coupon') from the government or company which issued the bond.
 The coupon amount is agreed when the bond is first issued, and won't usually change.

 On the day that the bond expires, known as the 'redemption' or 'maturity' date, you'll usually get your original investment back.
 But just because you buy a bond, it doesn't mean you need to hold it until the redemption date.